 Last month, I posted the basics about Private Browsing, but I skipped mentioning one of its important uses: Bypassing paywalls.
-When a website insists that you pay up before entering, Private Browsing can sometimes get you in without a payment or logon.
+When a website insists that you pay for access, Private Browsing can sometimes get you in without payment or logging in.

 This most commonly works for news websites and other pages that offer you “5 free articles this month” before requiring you to sign up and buy a subscription.
 If you really need to read an article behind a paywall, you can try to right-click the link to the article and open the link in a Private Browsing/Incognito window.
 Or, you can copy the URL to the article, open a separate Private Browsing window, and paste it onto the address bar.